I'm really excited to finally join in on some Cooking Light Night fun. Clara, a really fun and talented blogger from

 7. Read the following periodicals online daily: New York Times, Washington Post, Wall Street Journal, Slate and Pop Sugar.

-7 things I want to do
+7 things I want to do1.
+Learn to sew

 2. Create beautiful scrapbooks/babybooks for each of my children